 Marketing is a constantly changing field and it is significant to modify the way you plan to reach your audience/customers.
-You would not like to share your story with the people who are not interested or who do not require it.
+You would not like to share your story with people who are not interested or who do not require it.
 So, let’s see why t is crucial to learn the segmentation of your target market for effective reach and results.

-The market segment has similar characteristics and is mainly divided into broader categories as Geographic, Demographic, Psychographic, and Behavioural as explained below:
+The market segment has similar characteristics and is mainly divided into broader categories such as Geographic, Demographic, Psychographic, and Behavioural as explained below:

-Psychographic – This segment is based upon values, opinions, interests, attitudes, conscious and subconscious motivators, lifestyles, social status, personality, peer etc. We all are aware of a famous phone brand, Apple, and the high cost of their phones but still, their phones are purchased by people whose monthly salary is less than the cost of the phone.
+Psychographic – This segment is based on values, opinions, interests, attitudes, conscious and subconscious motivators, lifestyles, social status, personality, peers, etc. We all are aware of a famous phone brand, Apple, and the high cost of their phones but still, their phones are purchased by people whose monthly salary is less than the cost of the phone.
 Here brands consider psychological explanations for these customers like a good sense of judgment, wanting to be associated with high social status, or being in the same social group.

 Behavioral – This segment is based on the variables like purchasing behavior, lifecycle stage, satisfaction, benefits, level of engagement, and more.
-Have you ever noticed the FMCG personal care products being focused in the category of shampoos and kinds of toothpaste-like for split ends, dandruff, shine, growth, etc. and a kind of competitive marketing campaigns between Colgate and Sensodyne to target people with sensitive teeth and other toothpaste for whitening of teeth.
+Have you ever noticed the FMCG personal care products being focused in the category of shampoos and kinds of toothpaste-like for split ends, dandruff, shine, growth, etc., and a kind of competitive marketing campaigns between Colgate and Sensodyne to target people with sensitive teeth and other toothpaste for whitening of teeth?

-Before we move to the next sub-topic, let’s discuss why the need to understand the economy comes?
+Before we move to the next sub-topic, let’s discuss why the need to understand the economy comes.

-You may have a segmented customer base as per your strategy, but wait what if that segment is affected by the economic cycle.
+You may have a segmented customer base as per your strategy, but wait what if that segment is affected by the economic cycle?
 Before you apply your strategy to use, do a check on the buying power or a genuine need for your product.